nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 ## 9. Privacy considerations

 This RFC is meant to be used in a machine to machine context.
-If any personal data may be accessed with an `vp_token-bearer` access token, it's recommended to reevaluate and use the OpenID4VP specification and include user authorization.
+If any personal data may be accessed with an `vp_token-bearer` access token, it's recommended to reevaluate and use the OpenID4VP specification and include user authentication.

 Extra care should be taken when designing the scope to Presentation Definition mapping.
 Scopes on the personal data level should not result in different Presentation Definitions.